Game Connectivity and Adaptive Dynamics: Main results

 An action $a_i$ of player $i$ is a \emph{better-response} than $a_i'$ to $a_{-i}$ if $(a_i,a_{-i}) \succ_i (a_i',a_{-i})$.
 The \emph{better-response graph} of a game is the directed graph $( A, \rightarrow )$ whose vertex set is the set of action profiles $A$ and whose directed edge set $\rightarrow$ is defined such that for $a,b\in A$, \begin{myquote} $a \rightarrow b$ if and only if there exists $i\in[n]$ such that $a_{-i}=b_{-i}$ and $b_i$ is a better-response to $a_{-i}$ than $a_i$. \end{myquote}

-For each connectivity property $P \in \{$acyclic, weakly acyclic, connected, super-connected$\}$, we say that a game is \emph{globally} $P$ if its better-response graph has that property.
-For example, a game is globally connected if its better-response graph has a sink and the property that every non-sink can reach every sink.
-Observe that generalised ordinal potential games are precisely those that are globally acyclic \citep*{monderer1996potential, fabrikant2013structure}.\footnote{A game $g=([n], ([k_i])_{i \in [n]} , (\succsim_i)_{i \in [n]})$ is a generalised ordinal potential game if there exists a function $\rho : A \rightarrow \mathbb{R}$ such that for each $i \in [n]$ and each pair of distinct action profiles $a$ and $a'$ that differ in only the $i$th index, $a \succ_i a'$ implies $\rho(a) > \rho(a')$.
+For each connectivity property $P \in \{$acyclic, weakly acyclic, connected, super-connected$\}$, we say that a game is \emph{better-response $P$} if its better-response graph has that property.
+For example, a game is better-response connected if its better-response graph has a sink and the property that every non-sink can reach every sink.
+Observe that generalised ordinal potential games are precisely those that are better-response acyclic \citep*{monderer1996potential, fabrikant2013structure}.\footnote{A game $g=([n], ([k_i])_{i \in [n]} , (\succsim_i)_{i \in [n]})$ is a generalised ordinal potential game if there exists a function $\rho : A \rightarrow \mathbb{R}$ such that for each $i \in [n]$ and each pair of distinct action profiles $a$ and $a'$ that differ in only the $i$th index, $a \succ_i a'$ implies $\rho(a) > \rho(a')$.
 The game is an ordinal potential game or, simply, a potential game if, additionally, $\rho(a) > \rho(a')$ implies $a \succ_i a'$.}

-\begin{remark} Since a game's best-response graph is a subgraph of its better-response graph, we obtain the following logical relationships.
+Since a game's best-response graph is a subgraph of its better-response graph, we obtain the following logical relationships.

-\end{remark} The implications are now straightforward.
-Among generic games that have a pure Nash equilibrium, connected games, weakly acyclic games and their global counterparts, are very common, while acyclic games and globally acyclic games are very rare.
+The implications are now straightforward.
+Among generic games that have a pure Nash equilibrium, connected games, weakly acyclic games and their better-response counterparts, are very common, while acyclic games and better-response acyclic games are very rare.
 Analogous conclusions can similarly be drawn for super-connectedness.